MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdatePointComponent.md

 ```

 ### -ImmediatelyExpireSupersedence

-Indicates whether a software update expires immediately after another update supersedes it or after a specified period of time.
+Set this parameter to `$true` to immediately expire a software update when another update supersedes it or after a specified period of time.

-If you specify a value of $False for this parameter, specify the number of months to wait for expiration by using the *WaitMonth* parameter.
+If you specify a value of `$False` for this parameter, specify the number of months to wait for expiration by using the **WaitMonth** parameter.

-System Center 2016 Endpoint Protection definition updates and software updates that Service Packs supersede never expire.
+Some updates never expire, for example definition updates.

+If you change this setting, the site starts a full synchronization.

+To configure this behavior for Windows feature updates, use the **ImmediatelyExpireSupersedenceForFeature** parameter.

 ```yaml
 Type: Boolean